 Done well, you'll have references and loyal team members.
 Handled poorly, you can burn bridges and ruin otherwise great working relationships.

-If you’re thoughtful about the process, and work hard on your transition, you can avoid many of the biggest pitfalls.
-Take Camille’s and Mark’s advice when to quit your job as a starting point when you face this crossroads.
+If you're thoughtful about the process, and work hard on your transition, you can avoid many of the biggest pitfalls.
+Take Camille's and Mark's advice on when and how to quit as a manager as a starting point when you face this crossroads.

 There are several reasons why leaders hand in their resignations:

 - Career Advancement: Seeking new challenges and opportunities for growth is attractive, especially if there’s no room to advance at your current job.